Bank Account Verification API — Penny Drop vs Name Match

 payout, NBFC disbursal — you need to verify the account exists and

-belongs to them.
+.
 Three API methods dominate in India: penny drop,

 name match, and UPI-VPA verification.
 They differ sharply on